-- Volvo Cars has formed a joint venture with two companies within its parent company, Zhejiang Geely Holding.
-This JV is capitalised with 5B RMB (640M Euro) of equity to support Polestar's development.
+- Volvo Cars has formed a joint venture with two investment companies within its parent company, Zhejiang Geely Holding.
+This JV is capitalised with 5B RMB (640M Euro) of equity.
 Polestar remains a subsidiary of Volvo Car Group and will be fully consolidated into Volvo Car Group.

 - Over 40% of global car sales expected to be electric within 20 years.